 Take College Courses While in High School and Earn Dual Credit

-The High School Concurrent Program is intended for high school students interested in the challenge of completing college courses at the University of Colorado Boulder.
-High School Concurrent students earn college credit that may also be applied to high school graduation requirements.
+The High School Dual Enrollment program is intended for high school students interested in the challenge of completing college courses at the University of Colorado Boulder.
+High School Dual Enrollment students earn college credit that may also be applied to high school graduation requirements.
 Students enroll in main campus CU courses on a space-available basis via a program called ACCESS.